paulbradshaw/MED7373-Data-Journalism/README.md

 You can [find more tips on using command line in another repo here](https://github.com/paulbradshaw/commandline)

-## Week 10: Big data and SQL
+## Week 10: Big data, sensor journalism, and SQL

-By the end of this week you should be able to identify techniques for working with large datasets, and the ethical and statistical problems that big data presents.
+By the end of this week you should be able to identify techniques for working with large datasets, and issues surrounding big data, linked data, open data, and sensor journalism.

 * Workshop: Querying large datasets using SQL
-* Task: Development of data journalism project
+* Task: Development of data journalism project - reflection on data-driven vs hypothesis-driven methods
 * Reading:
+  * Vallance-Jones & McKie (2017) ch5: Working with databases URL
+  * Hammond (2015): From computer-assisted to data-driven: Journalism and Big Data

 ## Week 11:  Bots, AI and machine learning